Home

 But there is a darker side.
 If ethical researchers can use AI to find critical bugs, malicious actors may also use similar tools.
 For DeFi, privacy protocols, bridges, cross-chain systems and zero-knowledge circuits, this creates a new security race.

-👉 This is why security is now a central part of DeFi News.
+👉 This is why security is now a central part of DeFi news.
 Smart contracts, bridges, oracles, zero-knowledge circuits, cross-chain messaging and AI-assisted audits are becoming as important as TVL and token prices.

 Regulation Watch